techgyani/garmin-wellness/README.md

-# unofficial garmin-wellness adapter for Oauth 1.0 Client.
+# Unofficial garmin-wellness adapter for Oauth 1.0 Client.

 This package provides a Garmin API Client for the PHP League's [OAuth 1.0 Client](https://github.com/thephpleague/oauth1-client).